The Behavioral Risk Infrastructure · The Systemic Collision Audit™

 See the Pre-Diagnostic Index™ →

-The aggregate is vetted.
+The aggregate is federally sourced.
 The drill-down is directional.

 The $2.36B above is anchored entirely in federal and peer-reviewed sources.
 The decomposition that follows allocates that aggregate across operator classes — by where the spend settles, not where it originates.